dwilbourne/pvcErr/docs/source/index.rst

-.. pvcErr documentation master file, created by sphinx-quickstart on Wed Feb 15 11:51:11 2023.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-pvcException
+pvcErr
 ============

-The pvcException package provides an organized (though admittedly unorthodox) approach to constructing and throwing exceptions in php.
+The pvcErr package provides an organized (though admittedly unorthodox) approach to constructing and throwing exceptions in php.
 The pvc libraries use this approach throughout.
 If you decide you like this approach, the library is constructed with a lightweight hook that allows you to use the same conventions and the pvcException code in your own project.